 It’s not a processed food like brown sugar or sugar in raw, which have the molasses stripped out and then added back in minus all the beneficial nutrients.
 Sucanat keeps the molasses so contains calcium, potassium, magnesium, Vitamin A and B vitamins.
 It’s also believed to be processed more slowly by your body, which means it doesn’t cause a sugar crash.

 I ended up having to give up dairy with my son because he couldn’t digest the dairy protein in my breast milk.
+The same thing happened with my daughter Larkin.
 This is different than lactose intolerance, so I could have butter and other dairy products that are very low in protein.
 If you or your nursling can’t do dairy, just substitute coconut oil for the butter, and use dairy free dark chocolate chips.

-Now that you know about all the ingredients, making them is no more difficult than making any regular drop cookie.
+Now that you know about all the ingredients, making lactation cookies is no more difficult than making any regular drop cookie.
 In fact, they’re so easy, our two year old Corban can make them!

 Don’t worry guys.
 You will not grow breasts and start producing milk from eating these cookies.
 They’re perfectly safe for men and children.
 You can see Corban enjoying a cookie after a nursing session in the video above.
 A whole new meaning to cookies and milk!